Quantcast

 In mythology, this animal is often a big cat (a jaguar) that attacks the Moon; the blood-red color is the result of the cat’s attack.
 However, the Incan warriors ultimately prevail in scaring away the predator by making noise—plus exciting their dogs so that they howl and bark.

-Mesopotamian people believed that the Moon was being attacked during a total lunar eclipse.
+Mesopotamians believed the Moon was being attacked during a total lunar eclipse.
 By association, they saw that their king might be assaulted as well.

-These ancient peoples were able to predict the Moon’s phases and the natural pattern of when a total lunar eclipse might occur, so during a total lunar eclipse, they would protect their king by hiding him and installing a substitute ruler during this time.
+These ancient peoples were able to predict the Moon’s phases and the natural pattern of when a total lunar eclipse might occur.
+During a total lunar eclipse, they would protect their king by hiding him and installing a substitute ruler.
 When the total eclipse had passed, their king came out of protection and resumed his position as ruler.

 Fact: We now know that a total lunar eclipse occurs when the Sun, Earth, and Moon line up so that Earth’s shadow covers the entire Moon.
 Consequently, the normally bright full Moon is shielded from the Sun’s direct rays and seemingly “disappears” (although not as much as a new Moon does).

 For example, statements in the Acts of the Apostles 2:20 read, “The sun will be turned into darkness and the moon into blood before the day of the Lord comes, that great and terrible Day.”
-The Blood Moon is also featured in The Revelation to John in passage 6:12, which states: “when he had opened the sixth seal, there was a violent earthquake and the sun went as black as sackcloth; the moon turned red as blood all over.”
+The Blood Moon is also featured in Revelation to John in passage 6:12, which states: “When he had opened the sixth seal, there was a violent earthquake, and the sun went as black as sackcloth; the moon turned red as blood all over.”

 Do Supermoons Cause Higher Tides and Tsunamis?